 Please arrive no more than 15 minutes before your appointment time unless otherwise indicated.
-This helps us maintain physical distancing by not having too many people in the waiting rooms or lobbies at once.
+This helps us maintain physical distancing by not having too many people in the waiting rooms or lobbies.

 Before your appointment:

-- Due to family / visitor restrictions your caregiver may not be permitted to come with you to your appointment or enter the building.
-Porters are available to help patients who need help to get from the lobby to their appointment area.
-Please review our temporary visitor and family presence restrictions to determine if you are permitted to have someone accompany you to your appointment
+- Please review our temporary visitor and family presence restrictions to determine if you are permitted to have someone accompany you to your appointment.

 - Please enter at the designated patient entrance

-- At the KGH site, use the main entrance at 76 Stuart Street
+- at the Kingston General Hospital (KGH) site, use the main entrance at 76 Stuart Street

-- Patients of the Cancer Centre of Southeastern Ontario, Renal and Kidney Program should enter through the Burr Wing at 25 King Street West or use the GIDRU, Level 1 entrance on George Street
+- patients of the Cancer Centre of Southeastern Ontario & Renal and Kidney Program can enter at the Burr Wing at 25 King Street West or use the GIDRU, Level 1 entrance on George Street

-- at the Hotel Dieu Hospital site, use the main entrance at 166 Brock Street
+- at the Hotel Dieu Hospital (HDH) site, use the main entrance at 166 Brock Street

 - You will be expected to self-screen for symptoms of infectious illness (e.g., fever, cough, chills, sore throat) consistent with signage posted.
 You will be required to wear a hospital-issued mask, which will be provided.
-To read more about our universal masking policy, click here
+To read more about our universal masking policy, click here.

-- All staff are screened before every shift and are required to wear masks when in care areas
+- All staff are screened before every shift and are required to wear masks.

 - We have rearranged our waiting rooms and are limiting capacity in our elevators to help with physical distancing.